 For example, folks on longterm antibiotics still need to deal with the destruction of their gut ecosystem, further compromising their immune health.
 Excessive antibiotic use also contributes to antibiotic resistance.

-Many Lyme experts don’t recommend long-term antibiotics because the risks outweigh the benefits.
+Some Lyme experts and physicians don’t recommend long-term antibiotics because the risks outweigh the benefits.

 Lyme is terrible.
 Ticks are almost everywhere, and the disease wreaks havoc on many who get it.

-However, even though Lyme disease can feel impossible to treat, you have hope if you've been infected.
+However, even though Lyme disease can feel impossible to deal with, you have hope if you've been infected.

 The best thing you can do for yourself is to research as much as you can and take advantage of proven supports that are available to you.
 It may be difficult to do, but believe me; the more you understand about what's happening to your body, and how to support it, the better advocate you will be for yourself when visiting with doctors.

-What kind of chronic Lyme disease treatment has worked for you?
+What kind of Lyme disease support has worked for you?

-Stefani is a boy mom and wife on a mission to provide natural healing hope for autoimmune disease and Lyme disease, and encouragement for raising healthy kids in a toxic world.
+Stefani is a boy mom and wife on a mission to provide hope for those with autoimmune conditions and Lyme, and encouragement for raising healthy kids.
 She blogs over at Natural Paleo Family where she loves to cook real food meals, healthy desserts, and embrace the craziness that is life.